asc-csa/Scisat-App/data_cleaning/README.md

 ## Background

 The original SCISAT data is in NetCDF (NC) format.
 The SCISAT micro-application uses this binary format directly.
-The Canadian Space Agency (CSA) Open Data Portal also hosts SCISAT data is in CSV format.
+The Canadian Space Agency (CSA) Open Data Portal also hosts SCISAT data, but it is in CSV format.
 Therefore, SCISAT data must be converted from NC to CSV format before publishing to the Open Data Portal.

 - The live version of this micro application is available at https://donnees-data.asc-csa.gc.ca/scisat.
 - The Open Data Portal is available at https://donnees-data.asc-csa.gc.ca/dataset/02969436-8c0b-4e6e-ad40-781cdb43cf24.